SafeSchools Training courses are authored by a team of nationally renowned

-Author, Managing the Aftermath of Tragedy; Self-Injury & Cutting; Youth Suicide: Awareness and Prevention
+Author, Managing the Aftermath of Tragedy: Administrators and Staff; Self-Injury & Cutting; Youth Suicide: Awareness and Prevention

 Dr. Scott Poland is an internationally recognized expert on school psychology issues related to violence prevention and crisis response.
 Dr. Poland is the former President of the National Association of School Psychologists and serves as Chairman of its National Emergency Assistance Team.
 He also retired as the Director of Psychological Services for Cypress-Fairbanks Independent School District in Houston, Texas, and now serves as on staff at Nova University in Florida while continuing to consult internationally.

 Kirt Poulsen, BSO/RO, Safety & Industrial Hygiene Manager, Utah State University